Duke's Ride, Crowthorne, RG45 7PU, Berkshire

 Performing Arts are equally strong.
 Music and Drama are stunning, with nearly two-thirds of pupils taking lessons in musical instruments or LAMDA.
-Recent achievements include: the Orchestra playing at LSO St Luke’s, the Choir tour to Spain, an annual musical (this year was Anything Goes), contemporary Shakespeare productions and imaginative and inclusive junior plays.
+Recent activities have included a trip to Geneva for the Yehudi Menuhin International Violin Competition, a Choir tour to Spain, an annual musical (this year was Cats), contemporary Shakespeare productions and imaginative and inclusive junior plays.
 Dance enjoys a purpose-designed studio and two spectacular shows each year play to packed houses.
 The G.W.
 Annenberg Performing Arts Centre, Wellington’s new 900-seater performing arts venue, opened in September.
 It was no surprise that Wellington was awarded Artsmark Gold by the Arts Council.
-Clubs and societies range from Amnesty International to the fully co-ed Field Gun team, from WTV (Wellington’s own television company) and its pupil-run Radio Station, Dukebox to a full range of more traditional pastimes such as Photography, Cooking and Model United Nations.
-Wellington’s new 1,400-seater Performing Arts Centre will be completed later this year.

 Further information including details about Visitors Days can be found on the website and the Admissions Office can be contacted on +44 (0)1344 444013.